Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the information covered in the above illustrations.
+The following is a condensed summary of the information covered above.

-- It is possible to save as much as $190 per year simply by shopping early and online
+- Drivers can save approximately $190 per year simply by quoting online in advance

-- Consumers who require higher liability limits will pay approximately $570 annually to raise from a minimum limit to 250/500 limits
+- Insureds who want higher liability limits will pay an extra $570 each year to go from a low limit to a 250/500 level

 Rate Tables and Charts